r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 The changes between Rtools40 and Rtools43 were significant, but the changes between Rtools42 and Rtools43 have been small and only several CRAN packages had to be updated.

+### Multiple definitions of "byte"

+A common issue when updating from Rtools42 to Rtools43 has been a compile error reported by the C/C++ compiler due to multiple conflicting definitions of `byte`.

+The conflict is sometimes between a definition in MinGW-W64/Windows headers and the STL (C++) library.
+In that case, the solution is to include all Windows headers before including any C++ headers, and to avoid `using namespace std` (avoid completely via using the `std::` prefix, or at least put it after including the Windows headers).

+The conflict has also been seen between a custom definition in the source of an R package and the STL (C++) library.
+In that case, using a unique name instead of `byte` should help.

 ### Prepared patches for packages